Competency to Stand Trial Evaluations

 3. Be able to testify in their behalf and to challenge prosecution witnesses.

-Key Components of the Competency Evaluation
+Key Components of the Competency to Stand Trial Evaluation

-• Mental Health Assessment: Identification of any mental disorders, cognitive impairments, or psychological conditions affecting competency.
+• Mental Health Assessment: Identification of any mental disorders, cognitive impairments, or psychological conditions affecting competency to stand trial or fitness to proceed.

 • Malingering Evaluation: Assessment for potential exaggeration or fabrication of symptoms.